 • Greater Pain and Suffering

-The physical and emotional toll of motorcycle accidents tends to be more extreme, which can raise the value of non-economic damages significantly.
+The physical and emotional effects of motorcycle injuries are often more severe, which can increase non-economic damages under Michigan law.

 What Can Lower the Value of Your Motorcycle Accident Settlement?